payloadcms/payload/examples/genai/README.md

 - ### Prompt

   The `prompt` collection is for associating text with a GenAI purpose.
+The purpose of a prompt in a GenAI Retrieval-Augmented Generation (RAG) system can vary depending on the intended task such as step-back, chat, or a custom task.

 - ### Media